pubky/pkarr/js/README.md

 ### Relay

 Run an HTTP relay to use Pkarr in UDP-less environments.
+[Read more](../design/relays.md)

 ```bash
 pkarr relay